 Until now, in Alberta, exercise has not been part of the routine clinical care of individuals with cancer.
 The Alberta Cancer Exercise program was developed to provide this service, and to help individuals with cancer to better withstand and recover from cancer treatment.

 What does ACE involve?

 ACE is a free 12-week community-based exercise program designed specifically for individuals undergoing or recovering from cancer treatment.
 ACE exercise instructors have received cancer-specific education and training.

 University of Alberta

 University of Calgary

 Calgary, Alberta, T2N 1N4

 "This is a wonderful program.
 Not only for returning to health after cancer, but just for regular living."

-Click on the cities below for detailed information on class locations, times & dates.
+Click on the cities below for detailed information on class options and details.

 Information for the Spring 2022 session can be found below for confirmed programs.
 Further details will be added as more programs are finalized.